Mahek-Jain/test1/README.md

 Responsible for displaying individual nodes. \
 Handles click interactions to expand or collapse a particular node and pass down the relevant data to children.

-`src/index.css/`: \
+`src/index.css`: \
 Contains all of the styles needed for the application. \
-Styles for the tree navigation, accordion cards, modal, dark mode, and other UI elements are defined here. \
+Styles for the tree navigation, modal and other UI elements are defined here.

 `src/App.js`: \
 The main application component that brings together all the other components. \
 Contains the menu data. \
-Handles state for the entire app, including user interactions like dark mode, modals, etc. \
+Handles state for the entire app, including user interactions like modals, etc.

 `src/index.js`: \
 The entry point of the application, which renders the App component. \
-Includes important global imports like React, ReactDOM, and any global styles. \
+Includes important global imports like React, ReactDOM, and any global styles.

-`src/logo.png`: \
-`logo.png` is used for branding in the header.

 ### Installation